vishu120702/abc/README.md

-# making sure that I can use git hub
+# making sure that I can use git & git hub

 here we done with basic commit,push,pull & merge